w3c/wg-effectiveness/meetings_2.md

 ## Admin
 * Welcome
-* Aim: decide on objectives of the group based on the questions and discussion in today's call.
+* Aim: decide on objectives of the task force based on the questions and discussion in today's call.
 * Agenda
 * Marcos Caceres